DitwanP/Homebase/README.md

 # HOMEBASE
-This project is me creating my home page that I will see when I open my browser, also the project was meant to help me learn React.
+This project is a home page with daily changing background that I will see when I open my browser, also the project was meant to help me learn a bbit abbout React.